 Sadie | Make Rett History

-Rett Syndrome is a debilitating neurological disorder that is caused by a random mutation on the X chromosome and affects 350,000 girls and women.
+Rett Syndrome is a neurological disorder caused by a random gene mutation on the X chromosome.
+It affects 350,000 people, mainly females.
 Every 90 minutes a girl is born with Rett Syndrome.
 After breast cancer, no other female disease affects more people.
-Baby girls appear completely normal at birth, but devastating symptoms await.
+Baby girls appear completely normal at birth, but devastating symptoms arise during toddler years.

 There is a silver lining, however.
 Rett Syndrome has been proven in labs to be curable and reversible.
 The Rett Syndrome Research Trust is funding elite scientists around the world who are developing cures using gene therapy, RNA editing, protein replacement, and other exciting approaches.